 I Lost My PR Card, What Should I Do?

-Destroyed PR Card
+Replacing a Destroyed PR Card

 If you destroyed your PR Card – or if it was somehow destroyed by someone else with your knowledge – you do not need to report it lost.
 You do need to complete the “Solemn Declaration Concerning a Lost, Stolen or Destroyed or Never Received Permanent Resident Card” (see below) but you don’t need to do anything else.
 You need to explain to IRCC why you destroyed it.

-Lost PR Card
+Replacing a Lost PR Card

 If you have lost your PR Card you should report the card as lost to IRCC as soon as possible, to prevent any possible identity theft.
 You will need to complete the “Solemn Declaration Concerning a Lost, Stolen or Destroyed or Never Received Permanent Resident Card” (see below) when you replace your PR Card.
 You will need to explain how you lost it.
 Here are some examples:

 - “My PR Card was lost when I lost my wallet on Month Day, Year.”

 - “I have misplaced my PR Card in my home sometime in the last month.
 I have looked for it and looked for it but I have not been able to find it.
 I am worried that it got thrown out somehow.”

 - “My PR Card was lost when my luggage was lost on Month Day, Year.”